researchsoft/website/content/governance/SC/shurui.md

 title = "Shurui Zhou"
 date = "2023-04-25"

-position = "Assistant Professor" company = "The University of Toronto" lives_in = "Canada"
+position = "Assistant Professor, The University of Toronto" lives_in = "Canada"

 [asset]